-There are different causes to retrofit a sorting system:
+There are different reasons to retrofit a sorting system in your production:

 - the performance of the line shall be increased with the existing palletiser